-From the figure accompanying the question, you know that PQR is a triangle and that point S is between points P and R, so PS < PR and SR < PR.
+From the figure, you know that PQR is a triangle and that point S is between points P and R, so PS < PR and SR < PR.
 You are also given that PQ = PR.
 However, this information is not sufficient to compare PS and SR. Furthermore, because the figure is not necessarily drawn to scale, you cannot determine the relative sizes of PS and SR visually from the figure, though they may appear to be equal.
-The position of S can vary along side PR anywhere between P and R. Below are two possible variations of the figure accompanying the question, each of which is drawn to be consistent with the information PQ = PR.
+The position of S can vary along PR anywhere between P and R. Following are two possible variations of the figure, each of which is drawn to be consistent with the information PQ = PR.